GreiceFelipe/appointment_manager/README.md

-# README
+# Appointment Manager

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple application for registering doctors, patients and making appointments.

-* Ruby version
+* Ruby version 2.6.3

+* Rails version 6.0.3

-* System dependencies
+* PostgreSQL

+* Rspec rails version 4.0.1

-* Configuration
+### Configuration

+Run `bundle install` to to install all the rails dependencies

+Run `yarn install --check-files ` to install all nodes dependencies

+In the development environment create the `.evn` file using `.env.example` as an example

-* Database creation
+### Database creation

+To create database run `rails db:create`

-* Database initialization
+### Database initialization

+To create all tables in database run `rails db:migrate`

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+To run models test `rspec`

+#### Others

+Run `rubocop` to view all rubocop offences